Electric Motor vs Gas Engine Boats

 Electric boat Cons

-- The torque will get you there quickly, but speed demons will be underwhelmed by the 30-60 knots to speed of most boats.
+- The torque will get you to top speeds quickly, but the speed demons out there will be underwhelmed by the 30-60 knots to speed of most electric boats.

 Gas Boat Pros